 Configuration is currently not supported for Cake Frosting.

-Cake .NET Tool, Cake runner for .NET Framework and Cake runner for .NET Core support the concept of external configuration, to allow the internals of how Cake operates to be controlled, based on a specified priority, from either:
+Cake .NET Tool supports the concept of external configuration, to allow the internals of how Cake operates to be controlled, based on a specified priority, from either:

 - Environment variables